• Skip to primary navigation

 Tip #4: Cooking jalapeno reduces the spicy heat from it - it almost becomes a mild spicy.
 To give this dish a spicier kick, add a pinch or two of cayenne pepper to it.

-When you are done browning the ingredients, add the Israeli couscous in and mix!
+When you are done browning the ingredients, add the pearl couscous in and mix!
 That's all there is to it.
 I like to add a small dollop of butter and melt it throughout the mix for some extra flavor, but that is completely optional.

 You can even switch up the ingredients!
 Be creative and have fun with it 🙂